ml4ai/tomcat/human_experiments/lab_software/data_inventory/README.md

 + The first 4 lines (Header Lines) should not be altered.
 + The first line (Experiment Directory) does not need to be edited and will be overwritten in the results files by the program with the specified Experiment Directory.
 + The "File Block Title Line" should have a colon ":" at the end of the Block Title and should only be missing the end of column bar for the first column ("Status Column").
 + At the end of a "File Block" there should be a "End of File Block Line".
-It just have a dash "-" character and nothing else in the line.
+It just have a two periods ".." character and nothing else in the line.
-+ The last line of the file should be exactly like the "End of File Block Line" with just a dash "-" character and nothing else in the line.
++ The last line of the file should be exactly like the "End of File Block Line" with just a two periods ".." character and nothing else in the line.

   File(s) Checking and Analysis Specifications Lines:
 + 1st column "Status" - you do not need to enter anything into this column and can be left with "(Unchecked)" in it.
 The program writes inventory check and analysis into this column when it creates the results files.